wesnoth/wesnoth/projectfiles/CodeBlocks/README.md

     NOTE: You must make sure to download the 64-bit version.

-	if you download 32 bit versiion and what you have memory errors when creating debug builds, you can follow these steps:
+	if you download 32 bit version and what you have memory errors when creating debug builds, you can follow these steps:

 	1. If you use 32-bit Windows, run in admin command prompt
 	```